Connecting with nature

-Since the pandemic, the link between nature and well-being is increasingly recognised.
+The link between nature and wellbeing is well recognised.
 People report feeling more peaceful and happier when they take the time to notice the natural world around them.
-Research shows that spending time in nature reduces anxiety and stress and improves our mood.
-Nature can have a positive effect on our mental and emotional health as well as our physical health, by reducing blood pressure, muscle tension, and stress hormones.
+Research indicates that spending time in nature can reduce anxiety and stress and improve one’s mood.
+Nature can have a positive impact on our mental, emotional, and physical health by reducing blood pressure, muscle tension, and stress hormones.
 In one study, half of the patients recovering from the same operation were in a hospital room with a view of trees outside and half with a view of a wall.
 The outcome was that the patients with trees recovered better and spent less time in the hospital.

 When we connect with nature, we extend our attention and awareness outside ourselves, away from the limiting internal stress, anxiety, or sadness to the wide-open natural world in all its sensual wonder and beauty.
 Finding a deep connection with the natural world is one of the foundations of joy, peace, and vitality.

-The industrial revolution began less than 300 years ago, which is not a long time in the big scheme of things and accelerated from steam, mass production, oil and gas, electricity, telecommunication, and computing, to the digital age we now inhabit.
-Many of us now live in cities surrounded by the built environment of office blocks, retail parks, and motorways, which tend to crowd-out the natural world.
+The industrial revolution began less than 300 years ago, which is not a long time in the big scheme of things, and accelerated from steam, mass production, oil and gas, electricity, telecommunication, and computing, to the digital age we now inhabit.
+Many of us now live in cities surrounded by the built environment of office blocks, retail parks, and motorways, which tend to crowd out the natural world.
 Many of us spend a significant part of our day focusing our attention on the sounds and images that appear on our screens, in both our work and personal lives.
-And most of us no longer grow what we eat and are relatively disconnected from how our food is produced.
+And most of us no longer grow what we eat and are disconnected from how much of our food is produced.

-So, what’s has all of this to do with mindfulness?
-The answer is that mindfulness is all about appreciating what it means to be human with an amazing mind, emotions, body and senses, as we develop a broader and deeper awareness, compassion, and connection with ourselves, other people, and the whole of the natural world – that includes all of us.
+So, what does all of this have to do with mindfulness?
+The answer is that mindfulness is all about appreciating what it means to be human with an amazing mind, emotions, body, and senses, as we develop a broader and deeper awareness, compassion, and connection with ourselves, other people, and the whole of the natural world – that includes all of us.

-Over a hundred years ago the environmental activist and writer John Muir wrote about walking in the Sierra Nevada mountains, “Nature’s peace will flow into you as sunshine flows into trees.
+Over a hundred years ago, the environmental activist and writer John Muir wrote about walking in the Sierra Nevada mountains, “Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop off like autumn leaves.”
-Like John Muir, by connecting deeply with the awe-inspiring, universal power of nature, in all of its amazing forms and beauty, we give our lives meaning and find the joy, peace, and connection that is fundamental to our wellbeing.
+Like John Muir, by connecting deeply with the awe-inspiring, universal power of nature, in all of its amazing forms and beauty, we give our lives meaning and find the joy, peace, and connection that are fundamental to our well-being.

 Suggested weekly practice